mulka/ploverwiki/Dictionary-Format.md

 - `{*+}`

     A stroke mapping to this command will send the last stroke entered.
-A common stroke to map to repeat-last is the bare number bar (`"#": "{*+}"`, causing `KAT/#/#` to behave like `KAT/KAT/KAT`.
+A common stroke to map to repeat-last is the bare number bar; `"#": "{*+}"`; causing `KAT/#/#` to behave like `KAT/KAT/KAT`.
 Repeat last stroke is very useful for keys that you repeat, like when moving around text in a document.

 ## Keyboard Shortcuts